Discovering the Nike Air Zoom Spiridon History

 Spiridon: the first of its kind

 Nevertheless, the Spiridon was not the first shoe to feature Zoom Air technology.
-It all started in 1995 where athletes and sneaker enthusiasts were still obsessing with Air technology in general.
+It all started in 1995 where athletes and sneaker enthusiasts were still obsessing over Air technology in general.

-Although, Nike kept impressing us all and of course, still evolving to current day iconic running silhouettes.
-We will not go much further into this, but the first was the Nike Air Zoom LWP, as per the picture above (in 1995).
+Nike kept impressing us all and of course, still evolving to current day iconic running silhouettes.
+The first shoe to include such tech was the Nike Air Zoom LWP, as per the picture above (in 1995).

 The second was the Nike Air Zoom Alpha, showcasing running specific cushioning and featuring anatomically positioned pods hell-to-toe on feet benefits.